Chronology of statehood of Maharashtra

 Jan 28, 1940: The Samyukta Mahasabha organization is formed in Bombay (now Mumbai) to pursue the resolution passed at the literary meet.

 1940-45: The demand of Maharashtra was postponed due to World War and Quit India Movement.

 May 12, 1946: A resolution of Samyukta Maharashtra (Unified Maharashtra) is passed at the literary meet in Belgaum, which is presided over by Gajanan Tryambak Madkholkar.
 A committee comprising GT Madkholkar, DV Potdar, Shankarrao Deo, Keshavrao Jedhe and SS Navre is constituted to implement the resolution.

 Jul 28, 1946: The committee holds a conference, Maharashtra Ekikaran Parishad, in Bombay, organized by SK Patil and presided over by Shankarrao Deo.
 Around 200 delegates from Maharashtra: Bombay State, Vidharbha and Marathwada are present for the conference and resolution of Samyukta Maharashtra is passed after Acarya Dada Dharmadhikari's proposal.

 Dec 1946: People supporting the formation of state on linguistic lines hold a meeting in New Delhi under leadership of Pattabhi Sitaramayya.

 April 13, 1947: The Akola pact is finalized between Shankarrao Deo and Madhav Aney.
 It is decided that the Maharashtra Ekikaran Parishad will work on formation of Samyukta Maharashtra including Western Maharashtra (Bombay Province) and C.P and Berar Province commonly styled as Maha-Vidarbha.

 Jun 17, 1948: The Union government appoints a commission to be headed by the president of the constitutional council, SK Dhar, to study the formation of Maharashtra, Andhra, Karnataka and Kerala.

 Dec 10, 1948: The Dhar commission submits its report opposing the formation of states on linguistic lines, saying that such move will be against national interest.

 Dec 1948: The Congress accepts the principle of the formation of the states on linguistic lines at its Jaipur conclave.
-A committee comprising Pittabhi Sitaramayya, Jawaharlal Nehru and Vallabhbhai Patel is formed to reconsider this issue.
+A committee comprising Pattabhi Sitaramayya, Jawaharlal Nehru and Vallabhbhai Patel is formed to reconsider this issue.

 Oct 1953: The State of Andhra is formed.

 Nov 4, 1953: Shankarrao Deo writes Nehru and demands formation of Samyukta Maharashtra.

 Dec 29, 1953: Union government constitutes the State Reformation Board under Fazal Ali.